web-deps/odom/docs/components.md

 #### Main HTML File

 We are going to use our HTML component in `index.html`.
 The file contents are very similar to those of the file we used in the JS component.
 The only difference is the extension used for the URI of the component file specified in the attribute `acom-src` on the `main` element.
-Openning the file in the browser, you will see the component displayed on the page.
+Opening the file in the browser, you will see the component displayed on the page.

 ```html
 <!DOCTYPE html>